events events

 In 2026 the United States of America will mark the 250th anniversary of independence.
 This is an unparalleled opportunity for exploring and reflecting upon the American past, the foundation of the nation, and its legacy into the present.
 Complex, inspiring, and often violent, this period informs our experience as Americans today.
 The better we understand that past, the better we are equipped to understand ourselves, address the challenges we face, and seize opportunities for the future.

 Colonial Williamsburg, the Omohundro Institute, and William & Mary are joining together to host a series of five annual conferences to spotlight emerging research, connect a diverse public to scholars and research, and convene significant conversations about how and why understanding the early American past is especially meaningful today.
 The first of these conferences, “For 2026: Revolutionary Legacies,” took place October 28–30, 2022.
-“For 2026: Contested Freedoms” is the second conference in the series and will take place October 26-28, 2023.
+The second, “For 2026: Contested Freedoms,” took place October 26-28, 2023.
+The third, “For 2026: Virginia’s Revolutionary Histories and Beyond” took place October 24-26, 2024.
+The fourth in the series, “For 2026: Wartime Transformations,” will take place October 23-25, 2025.

 Colonial Williamsburg is the world’s largest living history museum, dedicated to its mission that the future may learn from the past through its expert and distinctive events, collections, programs, and site interpretation.
 The Omohundro Institute is the leading hub for inquiry into early American history, broadly understood as all points in the Atlantic World between roughly 1450 and 1820, and supports and publishes the leading research into this expansive Early America.
 William & Mary is the top-ranked university in the nation for its early American history offerings, and a leader in integrated diversity, equity, and inclusion programming and creating opportunities for civic discourse.
 Together, our three institutions are committed to serving the public good through historical education and research and outreach to the community, the region, the nation, and beyond.
 This mission has never been more resonant, or more relevant.